 Q: I’d like a Stay Safe Online visit – how do I arrange that?

-A: As a charitably funded service supported by Wiltshire Police, we can only visit people who fall within our charitable remit, so we can visit you if you are:
+A: As a charitably funded service working in partnership with Wiltshire Police, we can only visit people who fall within our charitable remit, so we can visit you if you are:

 - over 60 years old

 Wiltshire Police will refer you to our service if you have been a victim of online crime.
 Our SSO Coordinator will contact you to discuss your needs and if you agree a SSO Volunteer will then arrange a visit with you directly.

 Q: I don’t live in Wiltshire can I have a visit please?

 A: Unfortunately, we only cover Wiltshire and Swindon, so are not able to visit anyone outside the county borders.

 A: It is a free service, we do not charge for our Stay Safe Online visits.